dargolan/cursorsite/DOCUMENTATION.md

 - ✅ Set up authentication and user management
 - ✅ Created content type schemas
 - ✅ Created controllers and services
+- ✅ Configured AWS S3 integration for media storage
+- ✅ Set up CloudFront CDN for efficient media delivery
+- ✅ Created API endpoints for track and tag management
+- ✅ Implemented search functionality with tag-based filtering
+- ✅ Added proper TypeScript types for all new features

 ### In Progress